 - Beginning October 1, the “Free Application for Federal Student Aid” (FAFSA) is available for free to complete at fafsa.gov using prior-prior year taxes.
 We encourage families to file regardless of income and use the IRS Data Retrieval Tool.

 Students should specify 003753 as the code number for Virginia Military Institute.
 Apply now: www.fafsa.gov.
 Deadline March 1.

-- After you’ve been appointed and we have received your FAFSA, and VMI Financial Aid Application along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Award describing the aid you are eligible to receive.
+- After you’ve been appointed and we have received your FAFSA, and VMI Statement of Educational Purpose along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Award describing the aid you are eligible to receive.
 At that time, you should be able to review your financial aid awards online.

 The process for applying for financial aid is the same for current cadets with the exception of having to apply for admission to the Institute.

-FAFSA Priority Deadline – March 1 - If you miss the Priority Deadline, you should still complete the FAFSA and financial aid application.
+FAFSA Priority Deadline – March 1 - If you miss the Priority Deadline, you should still complete the FAFSA and Statement of Educational Purpose.
 However, the availability of funds will be limited.
 Tips for completing or correcting the FAFSA

 Financial Aid Verification